vovanbo/recordclass/README.rst

 **0.4.3**

-* Add support for typing for python 3.6 (patches from Vladimir Bolshakov)
+* Add support for typing for python 3.6 (patches from Vladimir Bolshakov).
+* Resolve memory leak issue.